kartik-v/yii2-icons/README.md

 ### Per View Setup

-You can also call each icon-framework individually in your view or view layout like below
+You can also call each icon-framework individually in your view or view layout like below.
+You can directly map the icon framework you wish to initialize specific to the view.

 ```php
 use kartik\icons\Icon;